 - Your business location.
 To display your Google Maps location, capture video of the outside of the business, such as street names, neighboring businesses, or the neighborhood around your company.

 - Business or equipment.
-Capture video of your operations to show your company occupies this Google Maps location.
+Capture a video of your operations to show your company occupies this Google Maps location.
 This might cover items such as stock items for sale, branded equipment, marketing materials, and customer-facing tools.

 - Proof of management.
 Include footage of employee-only items or places that prove you’re authorized to represent your company.
 This could include a cash register, kitchen, storage room, or non-sensitive business papers.
 You could also use your keys to enter your building.